pramnora/qb64/cryptography/ascii/README.md

 -----

-## SOME IMPORTANT POINTS VERY WELL WORTHWHILE NOTING...
+## SOME IMPORTANT ASCII CHARACTER CODES WHICH ARE VERY WELL WORTHWHILE NOTING...

 - ASCII character codes extend going from: 0-256.

+### Groups of ASCII character codes...

 - ASCII character codes: 65-90...do represent capital letters: A-Z
 - ASCII character codes: 96-127...do represent lower case letters: a-z
 - ASCII character codes: 48-57...do represent numbers: 0-9

+### Individual ASCII character codes...

+- ASCII character code: 12...is the CLEAR SCREEN character
+- ASCII character code: 13...is the ENTER key
+- ASCII character code: 33...is the exclamation mark: '!'

+- etc.

+## THERE ARE MANY OTHER COMPUTING UNIVERSAL CHARACTER CODE SETS

 - As well as, **ASCII**, there are other highly popular encoding schemes such as: **UTF-8**;
   which is very widely use for *international* communicating using multiple different languages, as well as, English.